chanced/caps/README.md

 was built with the following priorites in mind: configurability, consistency, correctness, ergonomic, and reasonable performance; in that order.

+It has built in support for configurable initialism replacements (e.g. "Uuid" `->` "UUID"), can support special case unicode (e.g. Turkish, Azeri, ...), and finally is modular in that each part of the process can be configured, augmented, or replaced.

 The following case conversions are supported:

 -   Camel Case (e.g. CamelCase)